-The Company's cash, trade and other receivables and security deposits are classified under this category.
+The Company's cash, trade and other receivables (excluding advances to suppliers and officers and employees) and security deposits are classified under this category.

-The Company does not have financial assets at fair value through OCI with recycling of cumulative gains and losses (debt instruments), financial assets designated at fair value through OCI with no recycling of cumulative gains and losses upon derecognition (equity instruments) and financial assets at fair value through profit or loss as of December 31, 2018.
+The Company does not have financial assets at fair value through OCI with recycling of cumulative gains and losses (debt instruments), financial assets designated at fair value through OCI with no recycling of cumulative gains and losses upon derecognition (equity instruments) and financial assets at fair value through profit or loss as of June 30, 2019.